matteofrongillo/youtube-keyword-filter/README.md

 # YouTube Content Filter for Firefox

-This Firefox extension hides desktop YouTube video and channel results whose visible text, title, or accessibility label contains the whole word `ASMR`.
+This Firefox extension hides desktop YouTube video and channel results whose visible text, title, or accessibility label contains any whole word entered by the user in the comma-separated keyword list.
+The default keyword is `ASMR`.

 The in-page switch starts **ON** after every full page load.
 Turning it off immediately restores cards hidden by the extension.
 Its state is retained while